Sexuality and Physical Changes With AgingSkip to the navigation

 In most healthy adults, pleasure and interest in sex do not diminish with age.
 Age alone is no reason to change the sexual practices that you have enjoyed throughout your life.
 But you may have to make a few minor adjustments to accommodate any physical limitations you may have or the effects of certain illnesses or medicines.

-Common Physical Changes in Men Back to top
+Common Physical Changes in Men

 Most physical changes are the result of gradually decreasing testosterone levels.
 These changes affect energy, strength, muscle and fat mass, bone density, and sexual function.